svx/plone.appliance/docs/contributing.rst

 Contributing
 =============

-.. admonition:: Contriburing to the documentation
+.. admonition:: Contributing to the documentation

-	Please feel free help improving this documentation, you can contribute in different ways, like open `tickets <https://github.com/svx/plone.virtualbox.appliance/issues/>`_ or sending pull requests.
+	Please feel free help improving this documentation, you can contribute in different ways, like open `tickets <https://github.com/svx/plone.appliance/issues/>`_ or sending pull requests.

 If you want to build the documentation locally, please see below.

 Dependencies
 ------------

-Make sure to have the follwoing dependencies installed:
+Make sure to have the following dependencies installed:

 - python2.7
 - virtualenv